Fakharalimirza/project_touchup/README.md

 3. Push the image to a secure registry.
 4. Deploy the image to Firebase App Hosting, making it live.

-After the deployment finishes, the CLI will provide you with the URL where your application is running.
+After the deployment finishes, the CLI will provide you with the URL where your application is running, and the login issues will be resolved.

 ### Environment Variables